Rare Coins Worth Money: A Beginner's Guide

 • Error coin research: Close-up photos can help document off-center strikes, clips, die cracks, broadstrikes, and possible doubling.
 Serious error claims still need specialist confirmation.

-• Damaged coins may be identified correctly but still be worth far less because of corrosion, scratches, holes, bends, or rim dents.
+• Damaged or cleaned coins may be identified correctly but still be worth far less because corrosion, scratches, holes, bends, rim dents, or hairlines can reduce collector value.

-• Rare varieties may require microscope-level diagnostics that a standard phone photo cannot capture.
+• Rare varieties and counterfeits may require microscope-level diagnostics or physical tests such as weight, diameter, edge, magnetism, and metal content that a standard phone photo cannot verify.

 • Price estimates can be wrong when they rely on asking prices instead of verified sold listings.